Z-Dux/Frenzy/README.md

 Frenzy is a completely automated trading agent capable of ingesting general chat messages from social media, analysing them through LLMs, syncing with market data and performing trades.

 ![Frenzy flow](flow.png)
+> Current workflow given above is inclusive of only existing features in production!
 ## Installation

 > [!NOTE]